 Go Slow & Steady At First: During each interval session, keep running speeds slow initially as you assess yourself and become comfortable with more challenging drills later on in the workout.

-Track Progressions & Stay Hydrated: Logging progress is always beneficial when assessing one’s improvements over time; plus make sure hydrate afterwards since doing high intensity moves generates large sweat output throughout the body.
+Track Progressions & Stay Hydrated: Logging progress is always beneficial when assessing one’s improvements over time; plus make sure to hydrate afterwards since doing high-intensity moves generates large sweat output throughout the body.
 Keep track of weights lifted; reps completed; heart rate levels hit etc., which will provide invaluable information about trends related directly back towards crossing measurable goals set forth on paper previously ahead of time.